akihikodaki/dts/test_plans/cvl_advanced_rss_gtpu_test_plan.rst

 all the test cases run the same test steps as below:

 1. validate rule.
+2. if the rule inner protocol is IPV4_UDP/TCP or IPV6_UDP/TCP, set "port config all rss all".
-2. send a basic hit pattern packet,record the hash value. then send a hit pattern packet with switched value of input set in the rule. check the two received packets have different hash value. check both the packets are distributed to queues by rss.
+3. send a basic hit pattern packet,record the hash value. then send a hit pattern packet with switched value of input set in the rule. check the two received packets have different hash value. check both the packets are distributed to queues by rss.
-3. create rule and list rule.
+4. create rule and list rule.
-4. send same packets with step 2. check the received packets have same hash value. check both the packets are distributed to queues by rss.
+5. send same packets with step 2. check the received packets have same hash value. check both the packets are distributed to queues by rss.
-5. send two not hit pattern packets with switched value of input set in the rule. check the received packets have different hash value. check both the packets are distributed to queues by rss.
+6. send two not hit pattern packets with switched value of input set in the rule. check the received packets have different hash value. check both the packets are distributed to queues by rss.
    note: if there is not this type packet in the case, omit this step.
-6. distroy the rule and list rule.
+7. distroy the rule and list rule.
-7. send the basic packet.
+8. send the basic packet.
-   check the received packet has different hash value in step 4. or the received packet has not hash value, and distributed to queue 0.
+   if the rule inner protocol is IPV4_UDP/TCP or IPV6_UDP/TCP, check the received packet has different hash value in step 4. if the rule inner protocol is IPV4/IPV6, check the received packet has not hash value, and distributed to queue 0.

 ==========================================
 Pattern: symmetric outer ipv4 + inner ipv4